PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/customer-settings/add-new-group.md

 1) Name

 This is a mandatory input field, also it is multi language, so can be translated to any language which is enabled on the shop.
-When trying to save with the field empty, will show a message: "The field name is required at least in *selected language*".
+When trying to save with the field empty, will show a message: "The field name is required at least in (language)".

 2) Discount